brody192/locomotive/README.md

 - `LOCOMOTIVE_WEBHOOK_URL` - `https://<SENTRY_HOSTNAME>/api/<SENTRY_PROJECT_ID>/envelope/`

-    The hostname can be found in the 'Client Keys (DSN)' section of the Sentry project settings, it will be the hostname of the given DSN.
+    The hostname can be found in the 'Client Keys (DSN)' section of the Sentry project settings; it will be the hostname of the given DSN.

     The project ID can be also be found in the 'Client Keys (DSN)' section of the Sentry project settings, it will be the path in the URL of the given DSN.

 - `LOCOMOTIVE_ADDITIONAL_HEADERS` - `X-Sentry-Auth=Sentry sentry_key=<SENTRY_KEY>`

-    The key can again be found in the 'Client Keys (DSN)' section of the Sentry project settings, it will be the user part of the given DSN.
+    The key can again be found in the 'Client Keys (DSN)' section of the Sentry project settings; it will be the user part of the given DSN.

     </br>